RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab4.1_routingtraffic.md

 Events:          <none>
 ```

-In the application UI, navigate to the `Profile` section in the header.
+In the application UI, navigate to the 'Profile' section in the header.

 You should see the following: